monstagorilla/otdata/docs/requestStructure.md

 - `limit`: The limit parameter sets a maximum number of results to return per request.

 ## Response headers
-Each request has at least the following header parameters:
+Each response has at least the following header parameters:
 - `API-Version`: Version of the OpenTelematics API used, e.g.:`"2.0.0"`
 - `OT-ID`: Registered OpenTelematics ID of the responder